cdsciavolino/CoffeeNote/README.md

 - FIXED: Improve keyboard functionality so the user can move the application to background without glitching the app
 - FIXED: Fix so that the user can quit immediately after editing while still saving the input (in keyboardWillDismiss method?)
 - FIXED: Currently does not delete empty day objects in NSManagedObjectContext
+- FIXED: Move constraints for months that don’t currently fit on the screen

 **Contact**